LynnMu/Project_Mgmt/README.md

 ### Setting Up the Google Form

-1- See google_form_creation
+1. See google_form_creation

 ### After Students Complete the Google Form Submissions

-1-Download all Proposals
+2. Follow the logic in assign_project_groups.ipynb which will

-2-Extract all project group memberships
+    2a.
+Figure out who didn't signup

-3-Create teams on COGS108 of project groups (creating teams invites students to join COGS108 as Members)
+    2b.
+Assign non-signed up people to random groups

-4-Create repos, adding each team, their proposal, and a generic README
+    2c.
+Create repos for each group, and give the students write access to their new repo